 If a technical meeting has not been requested within the two-calendar week window, the EEB Evaluation Administrator and Contractor will schedule a public presentation of the final report, which is noticed by the Executive Secretary.
 Comments that remain after the final report or presentation may be provided in writing and will be posted on the website by the Executive Secretary.

-For Evaluation studies completed by January, the Program Administrators are required to provide a memo to the EA Team by March to report how they intend to implement each recommendation and how the results will be incorporated into the PSD (to assure values can be agreed in advance of PSD update and C&LM planning), .
-This process is conducted again for projects completed by June 15.
+The process of feedback from Program Administrator on whether or how they intend to implement study recommendations is conducted twice annually – November, and May.
+For Evaluation studies completed by December 1, , the Program Administrators are required to provide a memo to the EA Team by January 15 to report whether and how they intend to implement each recommendation and how the results will be incorporated into the PSD (to assure values can be agreed in advance of PSD update and C&LM planning).
+This process is conducted again for projects completed by May 1(memo due June 15). .

 Within three calendar weeks after the PA Responses have been filed, the EEB Evaluation